DIY Studio System

 Rodriguez is letting fans invest directly in his films.
 Not donate.
 Invest.
 Real profit sharing.
 Real creative input.
 One lucky fan even gets their idea made into a full feature.
 He's making $10–$30 million action flicks with local crews, shooting in Austin, and giving Hollywood a run for its money.

 Eli Roth is carving an adjacent path.
 Known for horror films like Hostel and Cabin Fever, Roth is expanding his portfolio by developing genre-focused production models outside the traditional studio setup.
-His focus on building horror as a sustainable niche—not just through features but branded experiences and multimedia storytelling—signals a growing trend of creators leveraging cult fandoms.
+His focus on building horror as a sustainable niche—not just through features but branded experiences and multimedia storytelling—signals a growing trend of creators building cult fandoms.

 Echoes of Indie OGs